Heart failure: Acute decompensation

-Chronic stable heart failure may easily decompensate.
+Chronic stable heart failure may easily decompensate (fail to meet the body's metabolic needs).
 This most commonly results from a concurrent illness (such as myocardial infarction (a heart attack) or pneumonia), abnormal heart rhythms, uncontrolled hypertension, or a person's failure to maintain a fluid restriction, diet, or medication.

 Other factors that may worsen CHF include: anemia, hyperthyroidism, excessive fluid or salt intake, and medication such as NSAIDs and thiazolidinediones.
 NSAIDs increase the risk twofold.

 Medications

 A number of medications may cause or worsen the disease.
 This includes NSAIDs, COX-2 inhibitors, a number of anesthetic agents such as ketamine, thiazolidinediones, some cancer medications, several antiarrhythmic medications, pregabalin, alpha-2 adrenergic receptor agonists, minoxidil, itraconazole, cilostazol, anagrelide, stimulants (e.g., methylphenidate), tricyclic antidepressants, lithium, antipsychotics, dopamine agonists, TNF inhibitors, calcium channel blockers (especially verapamil and diltiazem), salbutamol, and tamsulosin.

 By inhibiting the formation of prostaglandins, NSAIDs may exacerbate heart failure through several mechanisms, including promotion of fluid retention, increasing blood pressure, and decreasing a person's response to diuretic medications.
-Similarly, the ACC/AHA recommends against the use of COX-2 inhibitor medications in people with heart failure.
+Similarly, the ACC/AHA recommends against using COX-2 inhibitor medications in people with heart failure.
 Thiazolidinediones have been strongly linked to new cases of heart failure and worsening of pre-existing congestive heart failure due to their association with weight gain and fluid retention.
 Certain calcium channel blockers, such as diltiazem and verapamil, are known to decrease the force with which the heart ejects blood, thus are not recommended in people with heart failure with a reduced ejection fraction.

+Breast cancer patients are at high risk of heart failure due to several factors.
+After analyzing data from 26 studies (836,301 patients), the recent meta-analysis found that breast cancer survivors demonstrated a higher risk heart failure within first ten years after diagnosis (hazard ratio = 1.21; 95% CI: 1.1, 1.33).
+The pooled incidence of heart failure in breast cancer survivors was 4.44 (95% CI 3.33-5.92) per 1000 person-years of follow-up.

 Supplements

 Certain alternative medicines carry a risk of exacerbating existing heart failure, and are not recommended.
 This includes aconite, ginseng, gossypol, gynura, licorice, lily of the valley, tetrandrine, and yohimbine.
 Aconite can cause abnormally slow heart rates and abnormal heart rhythms such as ventricular tachycardia.
-Ginseng can cause abnormally low or high blood pressure, and may interfere with the effects of diuretic medications.
+Ginseng can cause abnormally low or high blood pressure and may interfere with the effects of diuretic medications.
 Gossypol can increase the effects of diuretics, leading to toxicity.

 Gynura can cause low blood pressure.
 Licorice can worsen heart failure by increasing blood pressure and promoting fluid retention.
-Lily of the valley can cause abnormally slow heart rates with mechanisms similar to those of digoxin.
-Tetrandrine can lead to low blood pressure through inhibition of L-type calcium channels.
+Lily of the Valley can cause abnormally slow heart rates with mechanisms similar to those of digoxin.
+Tetrandrine can lower blood pressure by inhibiting L-type calcium channels.
 Yohimbine can exacerbate heart failure by increasing blood pressure through alpha-2 adrenergic receptor antagonism.